detekt/detekt/docs/pages/baseline.md

 If you are using the gradle-plugin run the `detektBaseline` task to generate yourself a `baseline.xml`.

 Be aware that auto formatting cannot be combined with the `baseline`.
+The signatures for a `;` for example would be to ambiguous.